SubhasmitaSw/Automatexcel/README.md

 # Automatexcel
 This Project enumerates an attempt to simplify and automate the task of accessing the desired data across various excel files over voice search technique.
-It uses GOOGLE DOCUMENT AI API to intelligently extract and parse tables and forms and retrieve data in a simple textable format.
+Document AI api is used to intelligently extract and parse tables and forms and retrieve data in a simple textable format.

+## Language
+*Python

+#### Dependencies
+*Pandas

+*Numpy

+*OS

 ## Technology
-*Text to Speech - WaveNet Voices
+*Text to Speech

 *Document AI Api

 *Python Scripts

-*Machine Learning to train model to parse relevant texts for conversion.(To be used)